 These photos are from the Kabayan Beach Resort (formerly Laplaya Beach Resort):

-According to my researcher (a.k.a. my wife), there’s a swimming pool and an aviary inside the resort.
-I didn’t see any pool because I wasn’t able to penetrate (spy?) their inner facilities but the aviary was visible from the Triple G beach resort.
+According to our Googling, there’s a swimming pool and an aviary inside the resort.
+I didn’t see any pool because I wasn’t able to infiltrate (spy?) their inner facilities but the aviary was visible from the Triple G beach resort.

 If you want to check if there really is a swimming pool or wanted to see the birds in the aviary, you may reach Kabayan Beach Resort management through phone at (02) 709-1470, (02) 709-0115, (0917) 6279357, (0917) 8963312 or email them at email@example.com.

 Now tell me, why would you go to the beach?
 Is it A: to stay inside the best rooms in the universe; B: swim in a swimming pool; or C: swim in seawater and build sand castles?
-If you’re a moron, choose A or B but as for me and my daughter Tifa, the answer can only be the letter C: swim in the sea, build
+If you’re a moron, you would choose A or B but as for my daughter Tifa and I, the answer can only be the letter C: swim in the sea, build

 If in the land Tifa and I would play horse-horse, in the water we play seahorse-seahorse.